Detoxification (detox) diets are more popular than ever.

-Some groups of people should not start any detox programs or calorie-restricting regimens, at least not without consulting with a doctor first.
+Certain people should not start any detox or calorie-restricting regimens without consulting a doctor first.

-This includes children, adolescents, elderly people, the malnourished, pregnant or lactating women and people who have blood sugar issues or medical conditions, such as diabetes or an eating disorder.
+At-risk populations include children, adolescents, older adults, those who are malnourished, pregnant or lactating women, and people who have blood sugar issues, such as diabetes or an eating disorder.

-Bottom Line: Detox diets may severely limit energy and nutrient intake.
-Some also include approaches and supplements that can be harmful.
+SUMMARY Detox diets may severely limit energy and nutrient intake, posing various risks to your health.
 Some groups of people should never do detox diets.